Rachel Sees Snail Shoes

 • Pliers for lasting

 • Hardware: 2 solid brass screw-back studs and set of 8 brass rivets *THE SHOES PICTURED HAVE BUCKLES, BUT IVE DECIDED TO PROVIDE STUDS INSTEAD.
-CONTACT ME IF YOUR HEART IS SET ON BUCKLES!*
+JUST EMAIL ME IF YOU'D PREFER BUCKLES!*

 • Sourcing list for buying lasts and other supplies for future projects